 (a) Belarus (amendment of primary and secondary legislation);

 (b) Republic of Moldova (amendment of primary legislation and drafting of secondary legislation).

+(c) Ukraine (Support in finalizing a draft bilateral agreement to implement the Convention with Romania) (tbc);

+(d) Kazakhstan, Tajikistan, and Uzbekistan (support in finalizing the primary legislation and in drafting the secondary legislation for the implementation of the Convention; subject to subsequent confirmations from the beneficiary governments and Switzerland).

 2. Awareness-raising events to support the adoption of the legislation